PIH/petl/README.md

 ## Anatomy of a OpenMRS to SQL Server PETL job

 An OpenMRS-to-SQL-Server PETL job consists of:
+* The YML jobconfiguration file which defines the "extract" and "load" SQL files to use, and the schedule to run on (Note that the cron format includes a "seconds" component, so to run at 6:30 AM would be "0 30 6 ? * *", not "30 6 * ? * *")
 * A SQL file, written in MySQL syntax, to extract the database out of the OpenMRS Database
 * A SQL file, written in SQL Server syntax, to create the table that the extracted data should be loaded into
-* A YML configuration file which defines the "extract" and "load" SQL files to use, and the schedule to run on (Note that the cron format includes a "seconds" component, so to run at 6:30 AM would be "0 30 6 ? * *", not "30 6 * ? * *")

 As an example, see: